MicrosoftDocs/azure-docs/articles/active-directory/develop/tutorial-v2-ios.md

 Build and deploy the app to a test device or emulator.
 You should be able to sign in and get tokens for Azure AD or personal Microsoft accounts.

-After you sign in, the app will display the data returned from the Microsoft Graph `/me` endpoint.

-### Consent

-The first time any user signs into your app, they will be prompted by Microsoft identity to consent to the permissions requested.
+The first time a user signs into your app, they will be prompted by Microsoft identity to consent to the permissions requested.
 While most users are capable of consenting, some Azure AD tenants have disabled user consent which requires admins to consent on behalf of all users.
 To support this scenario, register your app's scopes in the Azure portal.

+After you sign in, the app will display the data returned from the Microsoft Graph `/me` endpoint.

 ## Get help